Online communication and customer reviews

 All information used in promotional material must be accurate—the reviews must be authentic and reflect the actual views of the person who left the review.
 It is not legal to alter customer reviews or edit them in any way to make the organisation appear in a more positive light.

-Read the ACCC advertising and selling guide to learn more about the legal requirements of using reviews in promotions.
+Read the ACCCs online product and service reviews to learn more about the legal requirements of using reviews in promotions.

 Ways to use reviews in promotional materials include: